A collar lemma for partially hyperconvex surface group representations: Cross ratios

-\end{prop} \begin{proof} This is a direct computation: if we pick a basis $(e_1,\ldots,e_d)$ such that
+whenever one of the sides is defined. \end{prop} \begin{proof} This is a direct computation: if we pick a basis $(e_1,\ldots,e_d)$ such that

-and choose a basis of $S^{d-k}$ (resp. $T^{d-k}$) whose first vector belongs to $X^{k+1}$, in order to compute the cross ratio on the left hand side we have to compute the determinant of four block upper triangular matrices, whose first blocks are always the identity, the third blocks cancel between the numerator and denominator, and the remaining blocks gives the desired projective cross ratio. \end{proof}
+and choose a basis of $S^{d-k}$ (resp. $T^{d-k}$) whose first $l$ vectors belong to $X^{k+l}$, in order to compute the cross ratio on the left hand side we have to compute the determinant of four block upper triangular matrices, whose first blocks are always the identity, the third blocks cancel between the numerator and denominator, and the remaining blocks (of size $2l\times 2l$) gives the desired cross ratio on the right. \end{proof}